AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- AC-2499-->

-*  Screen readers announce the word “Venia” only once when navigating to Venia headers and footers.
+*  Screen readers announce the word "Venia" only once when navigating to Venia headers and footers.
 Previously, the same word was announced twice consecutively.

 <!--- AC-2585-->